1jour1vin

 Wine rated 15.5/20 (Very good wine)

-The structure is dense and supple with spicy tannins, and the finish is lively and fresh.
+The wine has a dense yet supple structure with spicy tannins, and the finish is lively and fresh.

 About the estate: